VectorInstitute/MIDST/docs/index.md

 - To be eligible for receiving awards, participants are required to release the code of their submissions as open source.
 - Each algorithm will be required to run within a specific time on a given GPU.
 - Submissions will be evaluated by a panel of judges according to the aims of the competition.
-- The individulas involved with MIDST design may submit solutions, but are not eligible to receive awards.
+- The individuals involved with MIDST design may submit solutions, but are not eligible to receive awards.

 ## Codabench Competitions
 - Black-box MIA on single table